Published June 23, 2026

 Space

-Peppers are medium-size plants that will grow about two feet tall and span 15 to 18 inches across, so give them a bit of space in the garden (at least one square foot each).
+Peppers are medium-size plants that grow about two feet tall and span 15 to 18 inches across.
+Give each plant at least one square foot of space in the garden.

-Plants in the nightshade family, like peppers, often grow too tall to hold themselves and need support to prevent falling over during a big storm or heavy wind.
-I like to either grow my plants close to my obelisk trellis or use garden stakes and twine to hold my plants upright (preferably starting before they get established so the stakes don't disrupt roots).
-This protects the branches from breaking and ensures you’ll get as much production as possible.
+One more thing: peppers are in the nightshade family and often grow too tall to support themselves.
+I like to place my plants near an obelisk trellis or use garden stakes and twine to keep them upright — ideally before they get established so the stakes don't disturb the roots.
+It protects the branches and keeps production going strong all season.

 Shop Gardenary's obelisk trellises